4doggo/learning-journal/html.md

 *Tags:*
-Each element has an opening tag `<content>` and a closing tag `</content>` Tags act like containers and they need to be opened and closed most of the time.
+Each element has an opening tag `<content>` and a closing tag `</content>` Tags act like containers and they need to be opened and closed most of the time but some are openended.

-#### Examples:
+#### Elements:
 `<body>`
 This is where majority of the stuff is written in